 Today, the University is a community of more than 70,000 students and 4,400 professors, divided among seventeen facultades across several campuses.
-The main university building — in central Seville and convenient to the program center — houses the facultades of history and geography and philology, the principal schools in which program students are likely to take courses.
-In other parts of the city are the Ramón y Cajal Campus (Economics, Philosophy, Education Sciences, Psychology, Law, Labor Sciences), the Campus of Health Sciences (Medicine, Nursing, Dentistry), the Campus of Reina Mercedes (Mathematics, Chemistry, Biology, Information Technology) and the Campus of La Cartuja (Communication, Engineering).
+The main university building — in central Seville and convenient to the program center — houses the facultades of History and Geography and Philology, the principal schools in which program students are likely to take courses.
+In other parts of the city are the Ramón y Cajal Campus (Economics, Philosophy, Education Sciences, Psychology, Law, Labor Sciences), the Campus of Health Sciences (Medicine, Nursing, Dentistry), the Campus of Reina Mercedes (Mathematics, Chemistry, Biology, Software Engineering) and the Campus of La Cartuja (Communication, Engineering).

 Key words students should know: